-3. It is in ARRL’s view critical to the near-term and long-term sustainability of the Amateur Service; to the realization of the public benefits and capabilities of Amateur Radio Service volunteer communications in emergencies and disaster relief; in achieving preparedness therefor; and to accomplish the numerous other public interest goals and Federal objectives for the Amateur Radio Service that this proposed new rule be enacted without delay.
-Private land use regulations which either prohibit or which do not accommodate the installation and maintenance of an effective outdoor antenna in residences of Amateur Service licensees are without any doubt at all the most significant and damaging impediments to the Amateur Radio Service that exist now.
+3. It is critical to the near-term and long-term sustainability of the Amateur Service; to the realization of the public benefits and capabilities of Amateur Radio Service volunteer communications in emergencies and disaster relief; in achieving preparedness therefor; and to accomplish the numerous other public interest goals and Federal objectives for the Amateur Radio Service that this proposed new rule be enacted without delay.
+In virtually all cases, private land use regulations which either prohibit or which do not accommodate the installation and maintenance of an effective outdoor antenna in residences of Amateur Service licensees are the most significant and damaging impediments to the Amateur Radio Service that exist now.
 They are already precluding opportunities for young people to become active in the avocation and to conduct technical self-training and participate in STEM learning activities inherent in an active, experiential learning environment.
-Without the relief in this Petition, the future of Amateur Radio is bleak indeed.

 4. Amateur Radio is an avocational pursuit, conducted for the most part from residences of licensees.
-The one absolute necessity for Amateur Radio stations to function is some form of outdoor antenna.
-These need not be elaborate structures with substantial aesthetic impact; but they must be efficient, reliable, fixed antennas; and they must be installed in residential areas in order to be usable by licensees on an ongoing basis for emergency drills and exercises, so that they will be ready to be used when the next disaster strikes.
-Now, according to data provided by the Community Associations Institute, 90 percent of new housing starts in the United States are subject to deed restrictions, homeowners’ association rules, and other limitations on the use of land which increasingly make installation of outdoor Amateur Radio antennas impossible.
-The reason for the proliferation in the past 30 or so years (and for the near-universal application in new construction now) of private land use regulations is that private lenders for real estate developments now invariably require the filing of a declaration of deed restrictions by the developer as a condition of funding the development project and the declarations of restrictions filed with the subdivision plats in the local land records bind every property in the subdivision.
+The one absolute necessity for Amateur Radio stations to function is some form of antenna.
+Just like television antennas and dishes, these need to be outdoor structures that are efficient, reliable, fixed antennas; and they must be installed in residential areas in order to be usable by licensees on an ongoing basis for testing and experimentation, for public service activities such as emergency drills and exercises, so that they will be ready to be used when the next disaster strikes.
+Now, according to data provided by the Community Associations Institute, 90 percent of new housing starts in the United States are subject to deed restrictions, homeowners’ association rules, and other limitations on the use of residential property which increasingly make installation of outdoor Amateur Radio antennas unworkable or impossible.
+The reason for the proliferation in the past 30 or so years (and for the near-universal application in new construction now) of private land use regulations is that private lenders for real estate developments now invariably require the filing of a declaration of deed restrictions with the subdivision plats in the local land records which bind every property in the subdivision.

 5. Private land use regulations are not “contracts” in the sense that there is any meeting of the minds between the buyer and seller of land with respect to them.
-Rather, they are simply restrictions on the use of owned land, imposed by the developer of a subdivision by recordation in the land records of the jurisdiction and subjected to all lots in the subdivision when it is first created.
+Rather, they are simply restrictions on the use of owned land, imposed by the developer of a subdivision when it is first created.
 If an Amateur Radio licensee wants to buy a home in a subdivision burdened by deed restrictions from either the developer or from an existing resident, that licensee has precisely two options: buy the residence subject to the restrictions, or do not buy the residence.
-There is no negotiation possible because the restrictions are already in place and cannot be waived by a seller in favor of a buyer.
-If a homeowner in a deed-restricted community develops an interest in Amateur Radio after purchasing the property, or if his or her children develop an interest, they are precluded completely from installing any effective outdoor antenna and are therefore barred from active participation in Amateur Radio.
+There is no negotiation possible because the restrictions are already in place for the entire subdivision and cannot be waived by any single seller in favor of a particular buyer.
+For instance, if a homeowner in a community with deed restrictions prohibiting an outdoor antenna develops an interest in Amateur Radio after purchasing the property, or if his or her children develop an interest, they are precluded completely from installing an effective antenna and are therefore barred from active participation in Amateur Radio.